 Thailand has many options when it comes to shopping, but not all of them are appropriate for bartering.
 If you are in a market, then go ahead, but in a regular shop, the ticket price is what you should pay.
 There are lots outdoor markets which sell clothes, souvenirs, handmade goods, food and other various items.
 Often, at these markets, you can bargain with the sellers so don’t always take the first price that you’re offered.
 If you walk away and you are not called back, then the seller was not willing to go as low as you wanted.
 Be respectful and refuse politely if you’re not happy with the price that you’re offered.

 If you are in a tourist area and get approached romantically by a massage worker, bar staff, or tour guides, take good care.
 There are some Thais who top up their income by having many holiday romances and deploy tried and tested methods to make money from you.
-Even a few hundred dollars will go a long way especially if the day after you leave, the scam starts all over again.
+Even a few hundred dollars will go a long way especially if the day after you leave, the ‘romance’ starts all over again with someone new.
 If you want to have a holiday romance, just keep your eyes open and your wits about you.

 It might well be that the handsome Thai man has fallen hopelessly in love with you, but it’s best to take it slowly, or just enjoy the experience as fun.
 If you feel that the man or woman is getting possessive my advice would be to back off immediately – just as you would in your own country.